-One day though, she would realise, notice my dad staring – I saw her murmur something in his ear before lunch.
+One day though, I knew Elsa would realise, notice my dad staring… I saw her murmur something in his ear before lunch.
 For a moment, he had a nonplussed, annoyed look, but then he smiled, nodding.
-With her coffee, she rose and stood at the door, turning back to us looking stunning, sexy like something straight out of Vogue, and channelling ten years of experience flirting, she said:
+With her coffee, she rose and stood at the door, turning back to us.
+She looked stunning, like something straight out of Vogue.
+Channelling ten heavy years of flirting experience, she said:

 – Are you coming, Raymond?

 My dad rose, blushing slightly, and followed her, speaking loudly about the benefits of a siesta.
 Anne didn’t move, her cigarette fuming away at the end of her fingers.
 I felt like I should say something:

-– They say that siestas help you relax, but I think that’s false…
+– They say that siestas help you relax, but I don’t think that’s true…

-I stopped straight away, realising how imprecise I was being.
+I stopped straight away, realising how vague I was being.
+She’d hate that.

 – Please, said Anne dryly.

-She hadn’t even mentioned my vagueness, seeing it for what it was – small talk in bad taste.
+I didn’t try to make nonsense small talk.
 I looked at her.
 She had a deliberately still and relaxed expression, which made me feel for her.
 Maybe she was consumed with envy of Elsa.
 I had a cynical idea to console her – I loved having cynical ideas, they made me feel smart, plotting with myself.
 Like I was drunk with ideas.
 I couldn’t help saying in a loud voice:

 – I have to say that, if you have sunburn as bad as Elsa’s, that type of siesta won’t be much fun for either of them.

 I should’ve kept quiet.